 Go to my.gwu.edu and select the “GWeb Information System” link from the top left menu of the page.
 To log in, you will need to enter your GWid and Personal Identification Number (PIN).
 By default, your PIN is your date of birth in one of the following formats: MMDDYY or MMYY99.
 The system will list the personal information we have for you, such as billing address and contact information.

 The GW Student Portal, my gwu.edu, carries a "My Action Items" feature that serves to make members of the GW community aware of all important business service messages, including special University procedures for registration, financial aid and housing, as well as student account notices of holds on your record that could prevent you from registering.

 Create a GW e-mail account.

-After accepting the offer of admission and paying your deposit, you can establish a GW e-mail account through the Virtual Help Desk's Account Center.
+After accepting the offer of admission and paying your deposit, you can claim your GW e-mail account through the Virtual Help Desk's Account Center.
 See the Help Desk Account Center for detailed instructions and online assistance.

 Review appropriate sections of the University Bulletin and Schedules of Classes.

 Academic policies, course descriptions, degree requirements, fee information and financial regulations are provided in the University Bulletin.
 Schedules of classes for the upcoming semester are also provided online.